seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 only stage that consumes the fifteen-minute budget, and it runs before a single search.
 A run that reaches this stage with a green gate has its levels for the rest of the run whatever else happens; a run that reaches it with a red gate has none and cannot acquire them later.
-Nothing after this step re-prices anything.
+Nothing after this step re-prices anything. **The freeze fixes the price of EVERY row of `c` and `x`**, so a forward candidate the hunt of step 5 finds is cut later from these same frozen rows by the same construction, and its levels belong to this minute like every
+other: cutting a new row from the frozen payload is not re-pricing, and moving a level already cut is.

 **The screen runs BEFORE the catalyst hunt, not after it.** It produces the names worth asking about, so hunting first spends searches choosing what to search for.
 The stage order